 If necessary, refresh your browser window to see the results.

 To reduce the number of images, consider using CSS sprites.
 CSS sprites combine several images into a single image.
 Using CSS, you can display only certain parts of the image in the section of the page where it is needed.
 Consequently, multiple image requests become a single image request, reducing page loading time.
-You can find more information about CSS sprites here.
+Find more information about CSS sprites.

 Caching your website pages can have a significant impact on performance.
 If you use WordPress, there are a number of popular plugins, including: